bfreeds/mapbox-vue-example/README.md

 There are existing component libraries available for integrating Mapbox with VueJS:
  - [phegman/vue-mapbox-gl](https://github.com/phegman/vue-mapbox-gl)

- This follows the approach [Tristen Brown recommends for using Mapbox with React](https://blog.mapbox.com/mapbox-gl-js-react-764da6cc074a), where he makes the case for not using a pre-defined component, which would require a package maintaner to keep it up to date with changing dependencies.
+ This follows the approach [Tristen Brown recommends for using Mapbox with React](https://blog.mapbox.com/mapbox-gl-js-react-764da6cc074a), where he makes the case for not using a pre-defined component, which would require a package maintainer to keep it up to date with changing dependencies.

  Using Mapbox directly allows you to always use an up-to-date version of Mapbox, and all the features it includes.
 ##### Implementation